alphabetworkers/alphabetworkersunion.org/frontend/content/power/faq.en.md

 ### How much of dues goes towards CWA and CWA Local 1400?

 We pay a flat fee of $25 per month per member to CWA national, for which we get substantial support for hiring staff and legal representation.
 We also pay about 6% of dues collected to CWA Local 1400 to cover the administrative cost of our membership (for example, ensuring that our bank accounts are managed legally).
-After we are better-established, this percentage cost ends when we become our own local.
+After we are better-established, this adminstrative cost to CWA Local 1400 ends when we become our own local.
 The remainder of our dues collected are completely up to us to spend.

 ### What do staff do?